instructlab/community/Maintainer_guide.md

 >I don’t have a great answer for you, but I am going to take this back to our team and have someone get back to you within `<time frame>` so we can work together to figure out the next steps.

-The key is that timeframe at the end.
-Ensure the timeframe is something you can make happen, even if it’s another reply that says you’re still working on getting the information, like this:
+The key is that time frame at the end.
+Ensure the time frame is something you can make happen, even if it’s another reply that says you’re still working on getting the information, like this:

 > Just a quick note.
 I’m still tracking down an answer for you.
 We haven’t forgotten about you!